AliCW/reCAPTCHA-V2-BE/README.md

 # reCAPTCHA-V2-BE

-The backend is built using a very simple django setup, see setup instructions below
+The backend is built using a very simple django setup to facilitate reCAPTCHA V2 checks with google.
+This program serves the very basic frontend (https://github.com/AliCW/reCAPTCHAv2-test-example).

 ## Setup...

 Install python:

-    sudo apit install python3
+    sudo apt install python3

 Create a virtual environment for your python backend to run in: